 Insulin autoantibodies (IAA)

-Because people with type 2 diabetes don't have these antibodies, the test is also useful to tell one type of diabetes from the other.
+People with type 2 diabetes don't have these antibodies, so the test is also useful

 Why do I need this test?